Deploying Next.js to GitHub Pages: the guide I wish I had

 uses: actions/deploy-pages@v4

-Go to the Settings tab in your repository.
-Click on Pages.
-Under Build and Deployment, select GitHub Actions.
+Go to Settings → Pages → Build and deployment and select GitHub Actions.

 const nextConfig: NextConfig = {